 3201 North Davidson St

-Now with multiple locations (including one we visited in Roanoke, VA), Cabo Fish Tacos flagship restaurant is located in NoDa with a cool and funky vibe.
+With multiple locations, Cabo Fish Tacos flagship restaurant is located in NoDa with a cool and funky vibe.

 From Thai Chili Tofu Tacos to Ahi tuna with a kiwi-pineapple sauce, it’s obvious that flavor is at the forefront of this Charlotte taco joint!
 And the margaritas are always on point.